The Ultimate Bohol Itinerary for 3 Days

 How to get to Bohol

 The easiest way to get to Bohol is via plane.
 There are direct flights from Manila to Tagbilaran, the capital of Bohol via Cebu Pacific Air, Philippines Airlines, and Air Asia.
-The flight takes about an hour and costs around 1800 PHP (50 USD).
+The flight takes about an hour.

 Unfortunately, you can’t fly directly from Cebu to Bohol, you have to catch a connecting flight in Manila.
 However, you can take the ferry instead which is a pretty convenient and cheap way to get to Bohol.